noplanman/tsu-helper/README.md

 - [Emphasize Nested Replies](#make-things-easier-for-the-eye): Emphasize the parent of nested comment replies, to make them more visible.
 - [Check Social Networks](#basic-posting-content-checks): Check if your new post is being shared to your connected Social Network accounts.
 - [Check Max.
 Hashtags & Mentions](#basic-posting-content-checks): Check if the maximum number of Hashtags & Mentions has been reached before posting.
-- Show [Friends and Followers](#ffc-friends-and-followers-counts): Where to display Friends and Followers counts.
-  - No Links (disabled): Disable this feature.
-  - All Links: Load Friends and Followers counts on all possible links.
-  - Hover Cards Only: Only load the Friends and Followers counts when hovering over the username of a post or comment.
-(This option still displays counts on all other pages!)
 - [Notifications Reloaded](#notifications-reloaded) count: Choose how many notifications should be shown in the Notifications Popup.

 *Buttons*